-6.4.
-A user must not act with extreme carelessness in failing to protect the security of all pass codes where extreme carelessness means a degree of carelessness that greatly exceeds what would normally be considered careless behaviour.

-Note1: An example of extreme carelessness is storing a user name and pass code for internet banking in a diary, BlackBerry or computer that is not password protected under the heading 'Internet banking codes'.

-Note2: For the obligations applying to the selection of a pass code by a user, see clause 6.5.

-- 6.5.
-A user must not select a numeric pass code that represents their birth date, or an alphabetical pass code that is a recognisable part of their name, if we have: - a. specifically instructed the user not to do so - b. warned the user of the consequences of doing so. - 6.6.
+- 6.4.
+A user must not act with extreme carelessness in failing to protect the security of all pass codes where extreme carelessness means a degree of carelessness that greatly exceeds what would normally be considered careless behaviour. - Note 1: An example of extreme carelessness is storing a user name and pass code for internet banking in a diary, computer or other personal electronic device that is not password protected, under the heading 'Internet banking codes'. - Note 2: For the obligations applying to the selection of a pass code by a user, see clause 6.5. - 6.5.
+A user must not select a numeric pass code that represents their birth date, or an alphabetical pass code that is a recognisable part of their name, if we have: - (a) specifically instructed the user not to do so - (b) warned the user of the consequences of doing so. - 6.6.
 The onus is on us to prove, on the balance of probability, that we have complied with clause 6.5. - 6.7.
-Where we expressly authorise particular conduct by a user, either generally or subject to conditions, a user who engages in the conduct, complying with any conditions, does not breach the pass code security requirements in Section 6. - 6.8.
-Where we expressly or implicitly promote, endorse or authorise the use of a service for accessing a facility (for example, by hosting an access service on our electronic address), a user who discloses, records or stores a pass code that is required or recommended for the purpose of using the service does not breach the pass code security requirements in Section 6.
+Where we expressly authorise particular conduct by a user, either generally or subject to conditions, a user who engages in the conduct, complying with any conditions, does not breach the pass code security requirements in Section 6.

+6.8 Where we expressly or implicitly promote, endorse or authorise the use of a service for accessing a facility (for example, by hosting an access service on our electronic address), a user who discloses, records or stores a pass code that is required or recommended for the purpose of using the service does not breach the pass code security requirements in Section 6.